Anisia94/HelloWorld/README.md

    `clean install -DautPlay -Dliberty`

+   start the application server as in previous stage using :

+     `mvn liberty:run-server -Pliberty,development`

-   Now we move back, on the current application U4A_AUT and run
+   Now we move back, on the current application U4A_AUT and run:

    `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.PlaybackWiremock"`

    We've just launched a wiremock server which will serve us the recorded webservices.
+Now we are ready to execute automated tests.